Want a more efficient way to evaluate your business?

 Getting Started With Your SWOT Analysis

-SWOT analysis are usually collected grid-style, with a dedicated bullet list for each SWOT section.
+SWOT analysis is usually collected grid-style, with a dedicated bullet list for each SWOT section.

 But formatting aside, you’ll want to do a little prep work before jumping in.